 Vieques sits about 8 miles (13 km) off Puerto Rico’s east coast.
 A domestic flight from SJU takes roughly 20 minutes; the ferry from Fajardo runs 1-1.5 hours.
 Casa de Amistad and Club Vieques are both LGBTQ+-owned properties on the island and serve as natural bases for queer travelers.

 The bioluminescent bay tours through operators like Black Beard Sports are the signature experience.
-The glowing dinoflagellates in the water are spectacular in person and nearly impossible to capture on a standard smartphone camera.
+The glowing dinoflagellates in the water are nearly impossible to capture on a standard smartphone camera.
 Put the phone down and absorb it.
 The glow around a kayak paddle in pitch-black water is one of the most arresting things I’ve seen on any trip.

-• Time needed: Minimum 2 nights to do the bio bay tour and decompress properly
+- Time needed: Minimum 2 nights to do the bio bay tour and decompress

-El Yunque National Forest — the US’s only tropical rainforest
+El Yunque — the only tropical rainforest in the US park system

 El Yunque sits about 25 miles (40 km) southeast of San Juan, roughly a 45-minute drive with no traffic and closer to 75 minutes during a typical morning flow.
 The forest climbs from 1,000 feet to 3,500 feet (300 m to 1,065 m) in elevation, and the temperature drops noticeably as you ascend — bring a light layer regardless of what the San Juan forecast says.